HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 done < urls.txt

-This script reads URLs from a file and displays the complete redirect chain for each, letting you verify chains are eliminated.
+This script reads URLs from a file and displays the full redirect chain for each, so you can confirm chains are gone.

 Re-crawl your site with Screaming Frog after making changes.
 Compare the redirect chain report against your pre-cleanup baseline.
-The number of chained redirects should drop dramatically—if it doesn’t, you’ve missed something or introduced new chains during cleanup.
+The number of chained redirects should drop sharply.
+If it doesn’t, you’ve missed something or introduced new chains during cleanup.

 • Average page load time (should decrease by 200-500ms per eliminated redirect)